emiraga/wikigraph/README.md

 Edit `config.h` and compile binaries
     make

 Start redis server, preferably with unix socket `/tmp/redis.sock`.
 Generating graph is database-intensive operation, and unix socket will speed things up a bit.

-You can disabled automated background saves, (comment out `save` lines from `redis.conf`) they can be annoying. `BGSAVE` will be called after graph has been generated.
+You can disabled automated background saves, (comment out `save` lines from `redis.conf`) they can be annoying.
+Command `SAVE` will be issued after graph has been generated.

+These are relevant bits from `redis.conf`

+    unixsocket /tmp/redis.conf
+    #comment out saves
+    #save 900 1
+    #save 300 10
+    #save 60 10000

 On a single machine first generate `graph*.bin`
     bin/generate_graph